 Make the components of this mini strawberry tarts recipe ahead of time for a special yet quick dessert.
 And with a strawberry tartlet, you get the benefit of satisfying your sweet tooth without the guilt of a big dessert! 😉

 I’ve said it before; I am all about mini desserts!
 My sweet tooth is assuaged without the guilt of a large treat.
-When a little bit of a post-dinner sweet is combined with the ease of this make-ahead delicious dessert, then it is an even greater win!
+When a little bit of a post-dinner sweet is combined with this make-ahead delicious dessert’s ease, it is an even greater win!
 These little strawberry tarts check all the boxes!

 - The simple, sugar-cookie-like buttery crust of the mini-tart shells can be made ahead and even frozen if need be.

 - This fresh strawberry curd can be made ahead and frozen.

 - Fresh strawberries to top your mini strawberry tarts.

 Instead of traditional pie crust or pastry crust, these mini tart shells are made from sugar cookie dough, thus, are less fragile.

 My Williams-Sonoma Mini Tart Baking is my go-to when making mini-tarts.
 Sadly, they no longer carry these little tart pans.
 I’m confounded…this is such a handy little set!
 However, this little tool paired with a mini-tart or cupcake pan would work just fine.

 You can bake these tartlet shells days in advance and refrigerate or freeze them until you need them.